jithu5/JikanFlow/Readme.md

 ---

+## ⚠️ Project Status: Under Development

+Jikanflow is currently in active development.
+Features, APIs, and internal logic are subject to change — things may break or behave unexpectedly as improvements are made.

+We appreciate your interest and welcome feedback, but please note that the system is not yet stable for cloning or testing.

+---

 ## ✨ Project Overview

 **Jikanflow** is a modular productivity tool designed for freelancers and solo creators.
 It combines essential features like: